Parkersburg, West Virginia: Sports

 The Wood County Ravens, a semi-professional football team, was based in the city.
 The Ravens were a part of the now defunct Mountain State Football League.

-Parkersburg was home to the Ohio Valley Redcoats, a minor league baseball team, until 1998.
-The city was in negotiations to bring professional baseball back to Parkersburg but those negotiations fell through because of lack of support from the community.
+Parkersburg was home to the Ohio Valley Redcoats, a minor league baseball team, from 1993 through 1998.
+The city negotiated to bring professional baseball back to Parkersburg but they fell through because of lack of support from the community.

 In 2008, the city and its three high schools placed second in ESPN's TitleTown USA competition.

-"We don't have a lot of people, nor any professional sports teams, but here is a stat for you.
-AAA is the highest level that a high school can compete at in W.Va.
-Two of the three schools mentioned hereafter are AAA schools.
-In Parkersburg, we have accumulated 192 overall state championships in 103 years with 183 of those coming since 1950.
-Parkersburg High School alone has 137 championships in its 103 years of existence.
-Parkersburg South High School has 38 titles in 40 years.
-Not to be outdone Parkersburg Catholic, a single A school, has 17 state titles of its own.
-Not bad considering that there are 136 high school teams in West Virginia with 38 in AAA.
-We may not have a pro sports team, but in high school sports, Parkersburg as a whole is pretty dominant" as written in an article on espn.com.
+By 2008, the city's high school athletic programs had amassed 192 overall state championships.